Returning to basketball following Quarantine life

 Hydration & Diet

 Eating healthy is important and can vary from person to person.
 Eating healthy and “clean” does not come easy and typically is not the cheapest option as well but can help us feel more energized and potentially lighter on our feet.
-Eating smaller meals more frequently throughout the day may be a good option for some who feel that sluggish after a meal.
+Eating smaller meals more frequently throughout the day may be a good option for some who feel sluggish after a meal.
 Also making sure we eat something for breakfast can help kick-start the day, and no coffee for breakfast will not cut it.
-In fact, if you are like me and rely on one coffee or multiple coffees to get through our day we need to be sure to be consuming water regularly.
+In fact, if you are like me and rely on one coffee or multiple coffees to get through your day you need to be sure to be consuming water regularly.
 Coffee and soda are not a substitute for water or sports drinks.
 Our muscles require water for optimal performance, especially higher intensity and higher-level activities such as basketball.
-It is important to not just hydrate while playing but prior too participation.
-Many guidelines recommend that we consume 0.5oz of water per pound of bodyweight a day.
+It is important to not just hydrate while playing but prior to participation.
+Many guidelines recommend that we consume 0.5oz of water per pound of body weight a day.
 As we have all been in quarantine and most likely less active and not participating in a vigorous activity our water intake is probably down.

 The rest is up to you!
-Get outside work one some handles, get some shots up, have fun, and appreciate that we are still able to play the game we love after these tough times.
+Get outside work on some handles, get some shots up, have fun, and appreciate that we are still able to play the game we love after these tough times.
 If you have any questions at all please do not hesitate to reach out we are here for you!
-And remember #Ballislife
+And remember